Sana Balai

 Priyankar Bahadur Chand

 Priyankar Bahadur Chand is a researcher interested in the intersections of public health, history and anthropology.
 He is currently an MPH candidate at Johns Hopkins University, Baltimore.
-He and Dipti Sherchan are co-founders of Kala Kulo, a collaborative and transdisciplinary organisation dedicated to exploring the heterogeneous epistemologies and aesthetics of Nepal.
+He and Dipti Sherchan are co-founders of Kala Kulo, a collaborative and transdisciplinary organisation dedicated to exploring the eterogeneous epistemologies and aesthetics of Nepal.

 Simon Elliott